 The Finance Department staff work closely with MuniServices, the City's sales tax consultant, on tax recovery, statistics, and projections.
 Sales tax projections are based on a combination of "most likely" estimates provided by MuniServices, internal quarter over quarter analyses, and the impact of one-time events.
 In FY13/14, sales tax revenue is anticipated to increase by \$1.2 million over the Estimated FY12/13 amounts.
-Contributing factors include a Triple Flip or In-Lieu payment that is \$175,000 greater than the typical distribution, \$775,000 million in Measure O revenue, and an anticipated growth factor.
+Contributing factors include a Triple Flip or In-Lieu payment that is \$175,000 greater than the typical distribution, \$775,000 in Measure O revenue, and an anticipated growth factor.
+While sales tax revenue is anticipated to increase in FY 14/15, the overall increase will be closer to 1.3% due to the increased In-Lieu payment in FY 13/14.
+In FY 15/16 and FY 16/17, sales tax is projected to grow by 1.8%.